Muhammed-Rahif/Notpad/README.md

 ### Why I created ?

 I love open source and its maintaining so much.
-But I wanted a minimal and simple project to attract newcomers and everyone in general to contribute to my next project.
+I wanted a minimal and simple project to attract newcomers and everyone in general to contribute to my next project.

 That's when I think of windows notepad text editor.
-I used windows early, but now I use ubuntu, and ubuntu don't have notepad (have a text editor).
-So I decided to create a notepad (that's looks like the windows notepad) that is accessible for every platform, everyone.
-However the main goal was open sourcing.
+Earlier I used Windows, but now I am using Ubuntu, and Ubuntu doesn't have notepad (have a text editor).
+So I decided to create a notepad (that's looks like the windows notepad) that is accessible for every platform.
+However the main goal was to open-source.

 ### Helpful for ?

 - Newcomers to open source
-- Developer who are new to react and typescript
+- Developers who are new to react and typescript
-- For everyone who loves to use windows notepad
+- For everyone who loves to use Windows notepad

 ### Who can contribute ?